 It was lovely to hear such an illustrious figure as Trevor Horn talking about re the history of his Island Studios and for instance how it used to be frequented by those he referred to as somewhat shady characters and thus, to him, it looked a little out of place to see someone of the stature of the late George Michael entering the building to record his music.
 His smash hit debut solo album ‘Faith’ was largely recorded there and in Denmark.

-Anthony Wall, Director of BBC documentary ‘Arena: Exodus 30 Years On’, was in attendance and said: “The Wailers are honorary Londoners, they changed the world and their legacy has massively enriched our city.
+Anthony Wall, Director of BBC documentary ‘Arena: Exodus 30 Years On’, was not able to attend but sent a message of support saying: “The Wailers are honorary Londoners, they changed the world and their legacy has massively enriched our city.
 It’s so right that they’re to be celebrated with this plaque and truly apt that it should be at Basing Street, home to so much great music from Island Records.”

 Co-organiser Kwaku of BritishBlackMusic.com/Black Music Congress (BBM/BMC), said: “Although the genius of reggae started in Jamaica, I’m glad that we are recognising the London site where the Wailers’ first albums for Island Records were enhanced and mixed, and also the contribution of the British record company that made the Wailers, and Bob Marley in particular, world superstars.